INTO-CPS-Association/DTaaS/docs/developer/index.md

     git clone https://github.com/<yourgithubusername>/DTaaS.git
     ```
 1. Work on your issue/feature on your personal computer.

-1. Once changes are made, they should be tested on personal systems or the [integration server](https://github.com/INTO-CPS-Association/DTaaS/wiki/DTaaS-Integration-Server) .

 1. Any updates/additions to the software should first be committed to your personal fork.